Fun at the Farm: Apples, Pumpkins, Corn Mazes and Hayrides

 13 Maize Adventure at Kersey ValleyArchdale (near High Point)See on map

-In addition to a 10-acre corn maze, you can also pick pumpkins, mine for gems and dig for fossils.
+In addition to a 10.5-acre corn maze, you can also pick pumpkins, mine for gems and dig for fossils.
 If you’re feeling adventurous, you can even zip line above the corn maze and through the nearby woods.
+And new in 2020: Sunflower Extravaganza, where you can stroll through 350,000 sunflowers planted on gorgeous rolling hills.

 14 Riverbend Farm